The IFPEN Transports Energie Carnot Institute, a member of the Carnot network for more than 15 years!

 Our scientific resourcing activities supported by the Carnot network

-In order to support actions implemented to achieve these objectives, each Carnot institute receives financial aid from the French State, calculated as a function of its volume of partnership activities.
+In order to support actions implemented to achieve these objectives, each Carnot institute receives financial aid from the French State, calculated according to its volume of partnership activities.
 A virtuous logic, since this support enables the Carnot Institutes to conduct scientific resourcing actions (development of new methodologies, skills building, etc.) that ultimately pave the way for new partnerships.

 For example, in recent years, the network’s financial support has enabled the IFPEN Transports Energie Carnot Institute to carry out research on: